Skip to content

 Today, non-stick inner pots are very durable and made with safe materials.
 Zojirushi uses a non-stick inner pot, and feedback has been very positive in their American market.
 As for the competitors, Cuckoo offers the reputable XWall series, and Tiger has ceramic coatings with up to 8 layers.
 While, ceramic nonstick layers are more common in cookware, they are still rare in inner pots for rice cookers.

-For customers who do not want non-stick surfaces, the Buffalo stainless steel rice cooker is an alternative.
-Buffalo rice cookers are made in China.
-However, stainless steel rice cookers have a few limitations you should be aware of.
+For customers who do not want non-stick surfaces, the Buffalo and Hoper Layer stainless steel rice cookers are good alternatives.
+It is worth mentioning that all stainless steel rice cookers are made in China.
+Stainless steel rice cookers also have a few limitations you should be aware of.

 Rice Cookers My Cookware Australia